-We’re motivated by the desire to help make society more sustainable and to help people live more lightly on the Earth.
+We’re motivated by the desire to provide amazing soap while helping make society more sustainable and helping people live more lightly on the Earth.
 What does this have to do with soap?
 A lot!
-Most commercial soaps, and many handmade soaps, are made with cheap oils that are extracted at a heavy cost to the planet.
-Palm oil is commonly used in soap and is the number-one cause of deforestation in Indonesia and Malaysia, even palm oil labeled as sustainable.
+Most commercial soaps, and many handmade soaps, are made with oils that are extracted at a heavy cost to the planet.
+Palm oil is commonly used in soap and is the number-one cause of deforestation in Indonesia and Malaysia, including much of the palm oil that’s labeled as sustainable.

 What makes our soap different?

 - We use full-circle, regional and Fair-Trade materials.
 We use regionally produced tallow, which is a byproduct from the beef industry.
 Tallow makes fabulous, long-lasting soaps, and using it helps keep part of the animal from going to waste in a landfill.